tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 except for entry 35.
 To ensure that the values in the registry are consistently identified in the registry, IANA:

-- [SHALL rename/has renamed] entry 35 to "session_ticket (renamed from
+- has renamed entry 35 to "session_ticket (renamed from
   "SessionTicket TLS")" {{!RFC5077}}.

 - [SHALL add/has added] a reference to this document in the "Reference"